 The United States leads the world in unprovoked shark attacks.
 Florida leads the United States.
-While there are more shark bites in the United States, if you are bitten here you are more likely to survive the bite.
-The fatality rate for shark bites in the U.S. in 2014 was 1.7 percent.
-For the rest of the world, it was 12.8 percent.
+While there are more shark bites in the United States, if you are bitten here, you are more likely to survive the bite.
+The fatality rate for shark bites in the U.S. in 2014 was 1.7%.
+For the rest of the world, it was 12.8%.

 Could we see an increase in shark bite incidents again this year?

 We could.
-If current trends continue, the U.S. coastal regions will see population grow from 123 million people to nearly 134 million people by 2020, according to NOAA.
+If current trends continue, the U.S. coastal regions will see their populations grow from 123 million people to nearly 134 million people by 2020, according to National Oceanic and Atmospheric Adminstration.
 That doesn't include the millions who vacation on the coasts every year.